'''

 This module requires extra installs: ``pip install 'opendp[scikit-learn]'``

-For convenience, all the functions of this module are also available from :py:mod:`opendp.prelude`.
+For convenience, all the members of this module are also available from :py:mod:`opendp.prelude`.

 We suggest importing under the conventional name ``dp``: